-When you’re buying a used car, it’s vitally important to look up the vehicle history report, also known as the Carfax report.
-You want to be sure that you aren’t getting a vehicle that’s been in a serious accident or that has been stolen.
+When you’re buying a used car, it’s vitally important to look up the vehicle history report, also known as the CARFAX report.
+You want to be sure you aren’t getting a vehicle that’s been in a serious accident or that has been stolen.

 How Can I Find the Most Efficient and Reliable Car?

 You have plenty of good options for efficient and reliable used cars.
-In general, you should look for vehicles and car brands that have a good reputation for not breaking down, and you should consider the needs of your family: A minivan isn’t a great option if you don’t have a massive gang of kids, and a pickup truck is not practical if you want to do city driving mostly.
+In general, you should look for vehicles and car brands that have good reputations for not breaking down, and you should consider the needs of your family: A minivan isn’t a great option if you don’t have a massive gang of kids, and a pickup truck is not practical if you mostly want to do city driving.

-A quick google search should reveal the local dealerships who have used cars available.
+A quick Google search should reveal local dealerships that have used cars available.
 For many, this is safer and easier than trying to buy a car from an individual seller.
 It will save you time and money on paperwork, too.

 It’s pretty easy to do, but with some careful finessing, you can also make it work to your advantage.
-Call the car dealership and let them know a few of the vehicles you are interested in purchasing, and let them know the best day and time for you.
-It’s worth calling ahead so that you can make your visit as efficient as possible – you don’t want to show up to a dealership only to realize they no longer have a particular car available!
+Call the car dealership and let it know a few of the vehicles you are interested in purchasing, and let them it the best day and time for you.
+It’s worth calling ahead so you can make your visit as efficient as possible; you don’t want to show up to a dealership only to realize it no longer has a particular car available.

 It might sound silly, but it’s a good idea to practice your negotiating skills before you negotiate with a car dealership or with an individual seller.
 If you’re not feeling particularly assertive, you can always bring a more aggressive or confident friend, or focus on how much money you can save over time by standing your ground.